danesparza/cloudjournal/README.md

 ## Installing
 ### Prerequisites
-Cloudjournal will use the AWS credentials on the machine its installed on.
+Cloudjournal will use the machine's AWS credentials.
 The AWS docs suggest managing your credentials using a file called 'credentials' -- like `/root/.aws/credentials` ([more information on the AWS documentation site](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html)).
 It should include the `cloudjournal` profile and it should look something like this:

 ```
 [cloudjournal]